 Approaching Ben Lomond Summit

-From Ben Lomond saddle until the summit it takes about an hour to hike up the last 1,5 kilometres.
-At this point we encountered the first snow during the hike, but luckily we could continue without crampons.
+From Ben Lomond saddle until the summit, it takes about an hour to hike up the last 1,5 kilometers.
+At this point, we encountered the first snow during the hike, but luckily we could continue without crampons.
 The path was a bit slippery, but nothing to worry about.

-As the views are getting better and better, you will now also see the impressive mountain range appearing at your right side.
-It’s truly mesmerising to see how the textures of these mountains have been created throughout millions of years, and with the snow capped mountain peaks it gave such an unreal feeling for us.
+As the views are getting better and better, you will now also see the impressive mountain range appearing on your right side.
+It’s truly mesmerizing to see how the textures of these mountains have been created throughout millions of years.
+Together with the surrounding snow-capped mountain peaks it gave such an unreal feeling for us.
 This is the reason why we came to New Zealand, for these unbeatable mountain and lake views!

-At Ben Lomond summit is enough space to put your day packs down and walk around.
+At Ben Lomond Summit is enough space to put your day packs down and walk around.
 There are some great vantage points to take pictures, so make sure to snap a few shots from every angle!
 It started to snow when we reached the summit, so we cooled off very quickly.
-Therefore we didn’t stayed for too long at the summit as we didn’t want to risk ending up in a snow storm on the way down.
-Nevertheless, it was an unforgettable experience and thanks to the hiker who pressed the shutter button on our camera we have this great memory of us two at Ben Lomond summit!
+Therefore we didn’t stay for too long at the summit as we didn’t want to risk ending up in a snowstorm on the way down.
+Nevertheless, it was an unforgettable experience.
+Thanks to the hiker who pressed the shutter button on our camera we have this great memory of us two at Ben Lomond summit!

 More Queenstown hikes

-There are many more amazing hikes in Queenstown which we strongly recommend to add to your list.
-Our favourite Queenstown hike was the Ben Lomond Track with incredible views at the summit.
+There are many more amazing hikes in Queenstown which we strongly recommend adding to your list.
+Our favorite Queenstown hike was the Ben Lomond Track with incredible views at the summit.
 However, there are many more Queenstown hikes which are totally worth it!